2017 Poultry Catalog

 Basic Mendelian genetics lack of dominance.
-A blue-blue mating will result in 50% blue offspring, 25% black and 25% of what is called splash.
+A blue to blue mating will result in 50% blue offspring, 25% black, and 25% of what is called splash.
 Splash can be various shades but is basically a "dirty" bluish white with darker bluish black splotches.
 Do not expect 100% blue chicks from us when ordering a blue breed.
-It is best to keep blues, blacks and splashes together in the same pen.
+It is best to keep blues, blacks, and splashes together in the same pen.
 A black to splash mating produces blue.

 Frizzle Gene -

 This is the gene which makes the feathers curl up instead of lie flat.
 Not all babies are frizzled.
 A double expression of the gene presents a pleiotropic condition where the birds have almost no feathers and several other conditions that retard growth and immune system problems.
 Remember when making a breeding pen that a 100% Frizzle rooster with a 100% Frizzle hen will produce some chicks with problems.
 You need to keep both non-frizzled and frizzled birds in the same breeding pen.

 A hen which is allowed to set on a clutch of eggs for the purpose of hatching them out as chicks.
 Or the term "go broody" means when a hen gets the desire to set on a clutch of eggs and quits producing eggs.

 To allow poultry to roam around unconfined by pens and search for their own food.
 Some supplemental food may be given and still be able to call them free range.

 We are no longer shipping poultry for entry into Canada.
 The changes in USPS border delivery and expense of vet import papers has stopped us from doing this.

 POULTRY SHIPMENTS TO HAWAII